How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 3. Mulching

-Applying a layer of mulch around the base of the plant helps retain moisture, regulate soil temperature, and suppress weeds.
+A 2–3 inch layer of organic mulch around the base helps retain moisture, regulate temperature, and suppress weeds.
+Keep mulch a few inches away from the stem to prevent rot.

 A garden scene with a variety of flowers and plants.
 Bright yellow sunflowers stand tall in the center, surrounded by clusters of white hydrangeas.
 In the background, pink flowers bloom amongst lush green foliage under the sunlight.